Annapurna Circuit

 Staying in teahouses is a time-tested tradition for hikers in the Himalaya.
 They may be basic, but they’re a welcome sight after a day of walking among the spectacular peaks.
 The hub of teahouse living is the dining room, which is usually decorated with traditional rugs, sometimes with a stove or heater (some lodges charge a fee to put the heater on).
 Most teahouses sell snacks and other essentials such as tissues, soap and toilet paper.

-We stay in twin-share bedrooms, which come with foam mattresses, bedsheets and a pillow.
+For the majority of the trek, we stay in twin-share bedrooms, which come with foam mattresses, bedsheets and a pillow.
 Remember to bring (or hire) a sleeping bag, rooms are unheated so they can get cold at night.

 Worth knowing